 LATEST REELS AND TRAILERS

 We specialise in socially impactful films.
 Films that evoke discussion, motivate an audience and inspire others.
-Live Differently Productions currently have over 15 major long-form productions in development, in production or are in the process of being completed.
+Live Differently Productions currently have over 15 major long-form productions in development or production.

 An example of recent work and collaborations by director Adam Dostalek.